SandyThomson/Java-Training/answers/chapter3.md

      the result.
 Make no changes to any other character.
 Have the program stop when the user enters a period.
 At the end, have the program display the number of case changes that have taken place._

+[CharacterInverter.java](../src/main/java/CharacterInverter.java]

   11) _What is an infinite loop?_

-  a loop which is infinite.
+ A loop which is infinite.

   12) _When using *break* with a label, must the label be on a block that contains the *break*?_

 Yes i think so.